Toledo hosts Jihad and Ball State - WTOP News

 BOTTOM LINE: Ball State visits the Toledo Rockets after Basheer Jihad scored 27 points in Ball State’s 80-76 loss to the Akron Zips.

-The Rockets are 5-2 in home games.
-Toledo is 2-2 in games decided by 10 points or more.
+The Rockets have gone 5-2 at home.
+Toledo is sixth in the MAC with 12.6 assists per game led by Ra’Heim Moss averaging 2.7.

-The Cardinals are 0-3 in MAC play.
-Ball State has a 1-0 record in games decided by 3 points or fewer.
+The Cardinals are 0-3 against MAC opponents.
+Ball State has a 4-5 record against teams over .500.

-TOP PERFORMERS: Ra’Heim Moss is averaging 15.7 points, 5.7 rebounds and 1.6 steals for the Rockets.
-Dante Maddox Jr. is averaging 2.1 made 3-pointers over the last 10 games for Toledo.
+TOP PERFORMERS: Tyler Cochran is averaging 13.3 points, 5.9 rebounds and 2.3 steals for the Rockets.

 LAST 10 GAMES: Rockets: 6-4, averaging 77.6 points, 33.2 rebounds, 11.1 assists, 7.1 steals and 3.2 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 79.0 points per game.